ShaheerShah079/8BitComputerUsingDLS/README.md

 This simulator provide functionality of an 8-bit computer system, complete with registers, an Arithmetic Logic Unit (ALU), flags, instruction RAM, and data RAM jumps instructions, 7-segment display simulation, flags for the result of ALU, and more..

 <h3>Overview</h3>
-This project simulates the operation of an 8-bit computer, allowing users to understand and experiment with the fundamentals of computer architecture, Understanding of Digital Logic Gates and Concept of MicroProcessor.
+Experiment with the fundamentals of computer architecture, Understanding of Digital Logic Gates and further use the Concept of MicroProcessor.
 Key components of the simulated computer include:

 <h5>8-Bit Register:</h5>